linkwarden/linkwarden/README.md

 - 📸 Auto capture a screenshot, PDF, single html file, and readable view of each webpage.
 - 🏛️ Send your webpage to Wayback Machine ([archive.org](https://archive.org)) for a snapshot.
 (Optional)
+- ✨ Local AI Tagging to automatically tag your links based on their content (Optional).
 - 📂 Organize links by collection, sub-collection, name, description and multiple tags.
 - 👥 Collaborate on gathering links in a collection.
 - 🎛️ Customize the permissions of each member.